tknvdu/INF6018/README.md

             fout.write(f"{nodes_dict[country1]} {nodes_dict[country2]} {weight:.4f}\n")
 ```

-Benefits of This Approach
-* Density Representation: Countries with very similar EOGEI values will have edge weights closer to 1, representing a denser connection.
-* Continuous Scale: Instead of discrete categories, this approach provides a continuous scale of relationships between countries.
+By using this approach countries with very similar EOGEI values will have edge weights closer to 1, representing a denser or stronger connection and instead of discrete categories, this provides a continuous scale of relationships between countries.
+So, the weight directly represents how similar two countries are in terms of their EOGEI values.
-* Flexibility: By adjusting the max_diff value, you can control how liberally countries are connected while maintaining the principle that closer EOGEI values result in stronger connections.
-* Interpretability: The weight directly represents how similar two countries are in terms of their EOGEI values.
 A weight of 0.9, for example, indicates a very strong similarity, while a weight of 0.1 suggests the countries are at the edge of being considered connected at all.

-This weighting system better reflects the idea that countries with similar EOGEI values should be more densely connected in the network, providing a more intuitive and meaningful representation of the relationships between countries based on their gender equality in economic opportunities.

-Implications for Analysis
+**Implications**
-Identifying Leaders and Laggards: Countries above 107 can be easily identified as leaders in gender equality, while those below 93 are lagging behind.
+* Countries above 107 can be easily identified as leaders in gender equality, while those below 93 are lagging behind.
-Transition Analysis: Countries near the thresholds (close to 93 or 107) may be of particular interest, as they represent transitional states in gender equality progress.
+* Countries within the thresholds are of particular interest, as they represent transitional states in gender equality progress.
-Regional Comparisons: The network structure allows for easy identification of regions or groups of countries with similar gender equality levels.
+* Identify regions or groups of countries with similar gender equality levels more easily.
-Policy Implications: Policymakers can use this network to identify countries with similar EOGEI values for potential collaboration or benchmarking in gender equality initiatives.

 ## Results

-#### Network Parameters of Node Centrality
+### Network Parameters of Node Centrality
-Excerpt from RStudio Console
+Excerpt from RStudio Console:
 ```
 > top_nodes_degree
   Bulgaria Luxembourg  Australia    Denmark      Malta